 Click Save after you're done editing access rights.

-Finally, move up to the topmost section on the left - Work and Education.
+Finally, move back up to the topmost section on the left - Work and Education and click Done Editing.

-You should always set good Privacy Settings first to prevent your posts being Public (visible to everyone on Facebook).
+You should always set good Privacy Settings first to prevent your posts being Public (visible to everyone on Facebook and searchable on Google, Bing, etc).

 But sometimes you need to make a post (some text, photo, video, etc) either more private or less private than your default settings.
 This often applies to those who have some business on Facebook.